-Payments can begin as early as the first day of the month after your date of death.
+Payments to your spouse or domestic partner can begin as early as the first day of the month after the later of the date you would have reached age 55 or the date of your death.
 The Plan's survivor benefit is payable even if you die after leaving the Company, provided your benefit payments did not begin and you met the eligibility requirements.

 Domestic partner benefits are available only for employees who are active after July 1, 2001.
-A valid beneficiary designation along with the affidavit of domestic partnership or similar documentation supporting a finding of a domestic partnership must be on file to pay benefits to a domestic partner (see "If you have a domestic partner" in the section regarding Beneficiary designations for death benefits paid if you die before your benefit commencement date under Citigroup benefits).
+A valid beneficiary designation along with the affidavit of domestic partnership or similar documentation supporting a finding of a domestic partnership must be on file to pay benefits to a domestic partner.
+See Beneficiary designations for death benefits paid if you die before your benefit commencement date under Citigroup benefits.